Eagle.One – Drone Hunting System

 Eagle.One hunts the enemy drones by catching them with a deployed net.
 An onboard net gun launches and casts the net over a large space, thereby increasing the likelihood of successful intervention compared to other solutions.
 The shot is triggered autonomously by an onboard computer.
 Confirmation from an operator can also precede the trigger.
 However, security-critical applications can use the system solely in an autonomous mode without any operator to speed up the neutralizing maneuver.

 After deployment, the net remains connected to the Eagle.One drone hunter via a rope, preventing the caught drone from being dropped.
 It can then be safely transported to a specific location for further investigation.

 Our drone hunting system can be used in several security-critical applications including:

-- Military & defense – a small drone carrying weapons or explosives can pose a significant threat necessary to be dealt with
+- Military & defense – a small drone carrying weapons or explosives can pose a significant threat;

-- Prison guarding – the use of drones to traffic drugs and weapons is predicted to become a widespread issue in the coming years
+- Prison guarding – the use of drones to traffic drugs and weapons is predicted to become a widespread issue;

-- Critical infrastructure protection – a growing number of serious incidents involving critical infrastructure, including terrorist activities and cyber threats, require new approaches to protection
+- Critical infrastructure protection – a growing number of serious incidents involving critical infrastructure, including terrorist activities and cyber threats, require enhanced approached for protection;

-- Industrial and private areas security – paparazzi and industrial espionage drones have presented a massive risk to private entities in recent years
+- Industrial and private area security – paparazzi and industrial espionage drones have presented a massive risk to private entities in recent years.

-For more information about the science behind this system, read onboard marker-less detection and localization of non-cooperating drones for their safe interception by an autonomous aerial system article.
+For more information about the science behind this system, read onboard marker-less detection and localization of non-cooperating drones for their safe interception by an autonomous aerial system.